 Targeting a very specific niche like women, teens, etc.

 Sharing very highly visual content.

 Social Media Marketers Must Commit Not Too Much nor Not Too Little

-Once you choose a platform you have to commit to it.
-Being inactive even in one platform creates a bad impression.
+Once you choose a platform you must commit to it.
+Being inactive even on one platform creates a bad impression.
 For instance, if your last post on Facebook or last Tweet was 3 weeks ago, that’s worse than sending a bad signal to your customers.
 It means you’re not committed to them and that you don’t care.
 The opposite is just as true – don’t bombard your media marketing with 10 updates each day.

 Never ignore content marketing

 Content, in whatever form, is your platform’s fuel and fuel for your social media marketing.
 You need good articles, videos, instructionals, pictures, etc. to showcase your brand and company’s expertise.
 This is what social media marketers need to post at least once a week on social media platforms.